Sunday, November 30, 2014

 Scratching the ear

-In the mid-1980's I never understood the heartfelt pains over a loss of a pet.
+In the mid-1980s, I never understood the heartfelt pains of a pet's loss.
 In fact, I thought it was a worthless emotion.
-My father caused this as he kicked me out of the house when I let the dog out and he ran away.
-He cared more for that dog than his children, or his wife.
+My father caused this by kicking me out of the house when I let the dog out, and he ran away.
+He cared more for that dog than his children or his wife.

-In 1989 I read a report where grief expert Kenneth Doka wrote pet loss (like perinatal death and induced abortion) is “disenfranchised grief”.
-This means a griever’s relationship with the deceased, and therefore, the griever’s grief, is not sufficiently recognized by other people.
-Pets, unlike people, are not publicly mourned, which means that grievers don’t get the social support they need to recover.
+In 1989, I read a report where grief expert Kenneth Doka wrote pet loss (like perinatal death and induced abortion) was "disenfranchised grief."
+This means a griever's relationship with the deceased, and therefore, the griever's grief, is not sufficiently recognized by other people.
+Pets, unlike people, are not publicly mourned, which means that grievers don't get the social support they need to recover.

-I also read pets are good for people, and good for couples.
-A 1995 study of couples’ day-to-day interactions found “…couples with dogs had greater well-being, and those with the highest attachment to their dogs — and who confide in them — fared the best.
-Interestingly, talking to dogs — in addition to one’s spouse — was related to greater life satisfaction, marital satisfaction, and physical and emotional health.
-Confiding in pets to ‘discuss’ difficult life situations greatly relieved stress.”
+I also read that pets are suitable for people and good for couples.
+A 1995 study of couples' day-to-day interactions found "…couples with dogs had greater well-being, and those with the highest attachment to their dogs — and who confide in them — fared the best.
+Interestingly, talking to dogs — in addition to one's spouse — was related to greater life satisfaction, marital satisfaction, and physical and emotional health.
+Confiding in pets to 'discuss' difficult life situations greatly relieved stress."

-A 2002 study measured cardiovascular changes of 120 married couples while they performed two stressful tasks — one was “5 minutes of rapid serial subtraction by steps of three from a four-digit number,” and the other was a 2-minute hand bath in ice water.
-Participants had lower heart rates and blood pressure when performing these tasks in front of their pet than when doing them in front of their spouse, the study found.
+A 2002 study measured the cardiovascular changes of 120 married couples while they performed two stressful tasks: "5 minutes of rapid serial subtraction by steps of three from a four-digit number" and a 2-minute hand bath in ice water.
+The study found that participants had lower heart rates and blood pressure when performing these tasks in front of their pets than in front of their spouses.

 Pets, the authors suggest, offer unconditional support under duress, with no judgments.
 "While the idea of a pet as social support may appear to some as a peculiar notion, our participants' responses to stress combined with their descriptions of the meaning of pets in their lives suggest to us that social support can indeed cross species."

-One question remains.
-How long do you wait after one dog dies before doing it all over again?
-Or is it better to not do it again.
-We can now leave for days and who cares.
-We can leave on a whim and not worry about dog care.
-There are benefits, both ways I guess.
+One question remains: How long do you wait after one dog dies before doing it again?
+Or is it better not to do it again?
+We can now leave for days, but who cares?
+We can go on a whim and not worry about dog care.
+There are benefits both ways.

-I often wonder for other, if you get the same kind of dog, is it comforting to have a similar set of dog traits in your life once again, or instead just incredibly sad?
+I often wonder, for others, if you get the same kind of dog, is it comforting to have a similar set of dog traits in your life once again, or instead, just unfortunate?
 I do not know, but I do know one thing.
-I never wanted to become so attached to a dog as the loss, I know all to well, hurts.
+I never wanted to become so attached to a dog as the loss, I know all too well, hurts.
 Jackson was special.
-Very Very special.
+Very, Very special.
 He pulled me in and had affection for me.
 He was happy to see me each day.
-I will miss him, very very much.
+I will miss him very, very much.

 RIP my friend, RIP!
 You and Annie have a good ole time!